imballinst/imballinst.dev/src/pages/blog/visit-therapist-4/index.md

 > Allah does not burden a soul but to the extent of their ability; for it is what it has earned (positive degrees), and upon it what it has earned (negative degrees).

 I had never cried so hard when I recited a verse of Quran during a prayer before.
 I thought of my father.
 He just got back home from a severe illness and was on the process of recovery, but his wife didn't treat him well, threatened to leave him, and finally left him.
-I genuinely can't imagine how it feels like.
+I genuinely couldn't imagine how it felt.
+I just trusted God at that time that He knew my father was a strong person and he would be okay.

 At the moment, my father is recovering well.
 He said to me that what improves the recovery process is the peace of mind.
 Although my brother's house isn't as big as his, there is peace in it.
 Probably it's because there is no one to yell and dictate him around.
 Please include him in your prayers so that he can get back to his tip-top condition.